brhvucn/Boilerplate_ASPNETMVC/README.md

 [AutoMapper](https://docs.automapper.org/en/stable/index.html) NuGet package to help with mapping between objects/entities.
 This can be seen in the `Facade` classes in the `CRM.BLL` project.

 [Dapper](https://github.com/DapperLib/Dapper) NuGet package with the lightweight ORM Dapper.
 Dapper is used to provide helper methods for querying the database.

+[Serilog](https://serilog.net/) Simple .NET logging with many options.
+In this project it is configured to log to SeQ

+[SeQ](https://datalust.co/seq) Centralized logging application that makes logging data easily available for search.
+It is recommended to use the Docker SeQ image to run SeQ in a container during development [Docker datalust/seq](https://hub.docker.com/r/datalust/seq)